Policy

 2.00 Distribution and Retention

-All undergraduate, graduate, and professional courses, regardless of the method of delivery, must have a syllabus consistent with accessibility practices (see guidelines related to publishing accessible content as well as accessible course materials), defining the expectations of the instructor and the responsibilities of the student.
-Instructors shall be responsible for preparing and distributing a syllabus as a hard copy in class, or as an email attachment or embedded link, or with equivalent information on a learning management system to all enrolled students no later than the end of the first week of instruction.
+All undergraduate, graduate, and professional courses, regardless of the method of delivery, must have a current syllabus consistent with accessibility practices [1], that defines the expectations of the instructor and the responsibilities of the student.
+Instructors shall be responsible for preparing and distributing a syllabus as a hard copy in class, or as an email attachment or embedded link, or with equivalent information on a learning management system to all enrolled students no later than the beginning of the first class meeting.

-Academic units or Instructors shall submit final versions of syllabi to the Department by census.
+Academic units or instructors shall submit final versions of syllabi to the Department by the census date.
 Syllabus-equivalent information embedded in the learning management system or other electronic means shall be compiled by the instructor into an archivable format for submission to the Department.
-The Department shall maintain the records of all course syllabi, as specified by Executive Order 1031, the Records Retention and Disposition Schedules for the CSU.
+The Department shall maintain the records of all course syllabi, as specified by the Systemwide Records Retention and Disposition Schedules for the CSU.

 3.00 Syllabus Components